Normalizer, divergence type and Patterson measure for discrete groups of the Gromov hyperbolic space: Preliminaries

 \begin{remark} In this paper, by the support of a measure, we mean the smallest closed set that is of full measure.
-Since the limit set $\Lambda(\Gamma)$ is the non-empty minimal closed $\Gamma$-invariant subset when $\Gamma$ is non-elementary (see \cite[Th\'eor\`eme 5.1]{Co}), if a $\Gamma$-quasi-invariant quasiconformal measure has its support on $\Lambda(\Gamma)$ then it actually coincides with $\Lambda(\Gamma)$. \end{remark}
+As the limit set $\Lambda(\Gamma)$ is the minimal non-empty closed $\Gamma$-invariant subset when $\Gamma$ is non-elementary (see \cite[Th\'eor\`eme 5.1]{Co}), if a $\Gamma$-quasi-invariant quasiconformal measure has its support in $\Lambda(\Gamma)$, then it coincides with $\Lambda(\Gamma)$. \end{remark}

-The existence of Patterson measure can be verified by the construction due to Patterson.
+The existence of a Patterson measure can be verified by the construction due to Patterson.
 For a discrete group $\Gamma$ of divergence type, this is given by a weak-$\ast$ limit of a sequence of weighted Dirac masses $m^s_{z,x}$ on $\overline X$ defined by the Poincar\'e series $P_\Gamma^s(z,x)$ as $s$ tends to $e_a(\Gamma)$.
-Hence this construction naturally produces a $\Gamma$-quasi-invariant quasiconformal measure family.
-We will discuss the canonical Patterson measures obtained in this way in Section \ref{6}.
-Also, the lower bound of the dimensions of quasi-invariant quasiconformal measures for $\Gamma$ is equal to the critical exponent $e_a(\Gamma)$, which is a consequence of the shadow lemma stated in the next subsection.
+This construction naturally produces a $\Gamma$-quasi-invariant quasiconformal measure family.
+We discuss the canonical Patterson measures obtained in this way in Section \ref{6}.
+In addition, the lower bound of the dimensions of quasi-invariant quasiconformal measures for $\Gamma$ is equal to the critical exponent $e_a(\Gamma)$, which is a consequence of the shadow lemma stated in the following subsection.
 These results were proved by Coornaert \cite[Th\'eor\`eme 5.4, Corollaire 6.6]{Co} as follows.

 \begin{theorem} Assume that a non-elementary discrete group $\Gamma \subset \Isom(X,d)$ has finite critical exponent $e_a(\Gamma)$.
-Then a Patterson measure for $\Gamma$ exists.
-Moreover, the dimension $s$ of any $\Gamma$-quasi-invariant quasiconformal measure is not less than $e_a(\Gamma)$. \end{theorem}
+Then, a Patterson measure for $\Gamma$ exists.
+Moreover, the dimension $s$ of any $\Gamma$-quasi-invariant quasiconformal measure is at least $e_a(\Gamma)$. \end{theorem}

-We note that if $\Gamma$ is of divergence type, then every $\Gamma$-quasi-invariant quasiconformal measure $\mu$ of dimension $e_a(\Gamma)$ must have its support on the limit set $\Lambda(\Gamma)$, which was mentioned in \cite[Lemma 3.7]{MY2}.
-This means that $\mu$ is a Patterson measure for non-elementary $\Gamma$.
+We note that if $\Gamma$ is of divergence type, then every $\Gamma$-quasi-invariant quasiconformal measure $\mu$ of dimension $e_a(\Gamma)$ must have its support in the limit set $\Lambda(\Gamma)$, which was mentioned in \cite[Lemma 3.7]{MY2}.
+This means that $\mu$ is a Patterson measure.

 \begin{proposition} Assume that a discrete group $\Gamma \subset \Isom(X,d)$ is of divergence type.
 If $\mu$ is a $\Gamma$-quasi-invariant quasiconformal measure of dimension $e_a(\Gamma)$, then the support of $\mu$ is on the limit set $\Lambda(\Gamma)$. \end{proposition}